Investigation of the scale dependence in the MSR and $\overline{\textrm{MS}}$ top quark mass schemes for the $\mathrm{t}\overline{\mathrm{t}}$ invariant mass differential cross section using LHC data: Introduction

-The sensitivity of an observable to $\mt$ is always associated to a dynamical physics scale, such as the inverse Bohr radius $\langle 1/r_B\rangle\sim \mt\alpha_s$ for the impact of the top quark-antiquark ($\ttbar$) quasi-bound state on the $\ttbar$ cross section at the threshold, or the top quark width $\Gamma_t$ for the single top resonance mass distribution.
-Thus, the scale dependence of $\mtMSbar(\mu_m)$ and $\mtMSR(R)$ allows to properly adapt to these dynamical scales for an observable under consideration.
-The respective renormalization group equations (RGEs) and matching relations provide the tool to unambiguously relate the top quark mass extracted at different dynamical scales.
-This concept is well known for the running strong coupling $\alpS$ and applies to the quark masses as well, particularly for increasing precision.
+A well-known example is the highly \mt-sensitive $\ttbar$ cross section at the production threshold in $e^+e^-$ annihilation, where switching from the pole mass scheme to the threshold mass schemes such as the PS (at the scale of around $25$~GeV) or the 1S mass schemes can minimize the large $\ttbar$ quasi-bound state corrections at any order, since these mass schemes encode a sizeable fraction of the binding energy corrections $\Delta E\sim \mt\alpS^2$ into the mass value~\cite{Hoang:2000yr}.
+In the case of the $\ttbar$ quasi-bound state, the scale choice for the PS mass is related to the fact that these $\mt$-sensitive bound state corrections arise from physical dynamical scales of the order of the inverse Bohr radius $\langle 1/r_B\rangle\sim \mt\alpS\sim 25$~GeV, and the MSR mass $\mtMSR(25~\mbox{GeV})$ is a suitable choice as well~\cite{Hoang:2017suc}.
+Thus, the scale dependence of $\mtMSbar(\mu_m)$ and $\mtMSR(R)$ allows to properly adapt to these dynamical scales of the top mass sensitivity for an observable under consideration.
+The respective renormalization group equations (RGEs) and matching relations provide the tool to unambiguously relate the \mt{} values extracted at different dynamical scales.
+This concept is well known for the running strong coupling $\alpS$ and applies to the quark masses as well.